WhiteHoodHacker/whitehoodhacker.net/content/posts/2021/10/04/the-big-rick/index.md

     </figcaption>
 </figure>

 The lag you see in the video is one of the earlier issues I faced with the stream.
-Turns out, trying to redirect UDP traffic through the AvediaStream encoders added too much latency.
+It turned out trying to redirect UDP traffic through the AvediaStream encoders added too much latency.
 I fixed this by broadcasting to multicast directly from an AvediaServer using `ffmpeg`.

 Hopefully, I didn't scare any late-night staff!